DOT Physical Exams Clinic Q&A

-Doc-Aid Urgent Care provides affordable, convenient and comprehensive DOT physicals for individuals and employers in Laredo, TX and the surrounding areas.
+DOT physicals are affordable, convenient, and comprehensive for individuals and employers in Laredo, TX and the surrounding areas.
 Save time and call us to pre-register before your visit, or simply walk in!
-We are located at Independence Plaza in Laredo, TX and are open Monday – Sunday, 10:00am – 8:00pm.
+We have convenient locations to serve you in Laredo, TX.

 A Department of Transportation (DOT) physical is a health examination mandated by the Federal Motor Carrier Safety Administration (FMCSA) for commercial motor vehicle (CMV) drivers.
 The physical examination verifies that you are healthy and able to safely perform the tasks required of a CMV driver.